3mirk/Multi-Threaded-SQL-Data-Staging-in-Python/README.md

 **This represents a 108-second (48%) reduction in cycle time.**

-Admittedly, direct internal refreshes in PowerBI are slightly more convenient for end users.
+Admittedly, direct internal refreshes in PowerBI are slightly more convenient for end users needeing the latest data.
 However, the data-staging significantly proves its merit by providing a much more stable and faster refresh cycle-times, avoiding crashes and timeouts.

-The benefits of this external data-staging is even more evident the report builder.
-This method allows them to optimize parallel data-loads, easily scale for additional SQL data sources, and quickly modify the modular queries and export components per their use case.
+The gaps between an integrated data pull can be minimized by running this script on certain time intervals.